timbleman/Window_curtain_alarm/README.md

 * Socket based user communication
 * Button for snoozing one day and manually opening and closing the curtain
 ### Possible future work
+* Creating a PCB design from the KiCad wiring diagram
 * Multiple wake and sleep times for each weekday
 * WPS button for easy WIFI connection
 * Locally hosting a website for more comfortable interaction